mikael-johnsson/team3-dec-hackathon/README.md

 ### **Criteria**
 In this section, we will briefly discuss how our team addressed the applicable criteria:
 - 🎁 **The project fits the theme of celebrating the holidays.**
+    - This project is based on the popular advent calendars which appear around Christmas time, usually filled with chocolate!
+(Unfortunately there is no chocolate in this one)
 - 🎁 **The project is well planned and executed (Using GitHub Projects/Kanban).**
+    - Issues were created for tasks that needed to be done and assigned to contributors.
+The project board can be found [here](https://github.com/users/mikael-johnsson/projects/9/views/1)
 - 🎁 **The project has a basic README that follows the provided template.**
 - 🎁 **The project has an overall sense of completeness.**
 - 🎁 **The project showcases a strong sense of creativity and originality.**